cntools/libsurvive/README.md

 # FAQ

- * There is an unofficial [OpenHMD/libsurvive fork](https://github.com/ChristophHaag/OpenHMD/tree/libsurvive) that replaces OpenHMD's Vive driver with libsurvive.
-OpenHMD will not merge this branch as it depends on libsurvive as an external dependency, but it may pave the way for more code sharing.
+Other projects using libsurvive

+ * The [Monado OpenXR runtime](https://monado.freedesktop.org/) uses libsurvive as one of its HMD and controller drivers.
+   * OpenXR applications that run on Monado include the [OpenXR plugin for Godot 3.x](https://github.com/GodotVR/godot_openxr)
+ * There is a very unofficial (and not upstreamable) [OpenHMD/libsurvive fork](https://github.com/ChristophHaag/OpenHMD/commits/libsurvive2) that adds a libsurvive driver.
-   * This OpenHMD/libsurvive fork can be plugged into [SteamVR-OpenHMD](https://github.com/ChristophHaag/SteamVR-OpenHMD) which allows SteamVR to use OpenHMD drivers.
+   * This OpenHMD/libsurvive fork can be plugged into [SteamVR-OpenHMD](https://github.com/ChristophHaag/SteamVR-OpenHMD) or used natively with the [OpenHMD plugin for Godot 3.x](https://github.com/BastiaanOlij/godot_openhmd).
-   * Godot 3.x has a [native OpenHMD plugin](https://github.com/BastiaanOlij/godot_openhmd) though it needs work for building and running properly and it is still missing motion controller support.

 ## Addendum and notes